 Institutions that operate at either undergraduate only, or more commonly postgraduate only level have certain natural advantages in areas such as student faculty ratio or citations per faculty that would lead to anomalous placing in our overall table.
-Again these are permitted to appear in faculty area or indicator tables, but are excluded from the aggregate list.
-Notable exclusions include Cranfield University in the UK, GIST (Gwangju Institute of Science & Technology) in South Korea and Jawaharlal Nehru University in India.
+These institutions are ineligible to appear in our World University Rankings but may appear in subject rankings both by faculty area and in subject-specific tables.

-Institutions traditionally operating at one level, but recently introducing degree-level programs at the other, can be considered for inclusion a minimum of three years after the first class graduate from programs defined as within at least two of our five broad faculty areas.
+Institutions traditionally operating at one level, but recently introducing degree-level programs at the other, can be considered for inclusion after a minimum of three years of consecutive graduating classes.

 Please see this linked document for QS’ full screening procedure.